 - Okuden: Okuden is the inner or master level of the transmission.
 The highest and most secret teachings and techniques are transmitted in this level.
 After fully mastering it, the student receives the menkyo-kaiden scroll (license of full mastery of the school).

 There are traditionally five makimono (ranking scrolls) in the Hokushin Ittō-ryū.
 They certify the skill and rank a kenshi (swordsman) has.
 Those five ranks in correct order from low to high are:

-Next to those gradings there also exists the so called naginata-mokuroku [長刀目録] which requires complete mastery of all naginatajutsu techniques of the school.
+Next to those ranks there also exists the so called Naginata-Mokuroku which requires complete mastery of all naginatajutsu techniques of the school.
 Normally the naginata-mokuroku is awarded together with the chū-mokuroku.
 However, sometimes it is issued before the chū-mokuroku, when a student mastered the whole naginatajutsu curriculum before.

 The student is going to receive the first grading, the kirigami after passing through the shoden level of the school.
 This means that all the kihon (basic techniques) have been studied, which contains ashiwaza (footwork), suburi (sword swinging and cutting exercises), as well as basic knowledge of a couple of kenjutsu and battōjutsu kata (forms) of the school.
 In the shoden level, the student gains rudimentary knowledge about the school and its teachings.
 Compared to the modern kendō / iaidō ranking kyu / dan system of the Zen Nihon Kendō-Renmei (The Japanese kendō and iaidō federation), the kirigami would be equal to the 1st dan (shodan).